 This is a percentage of the total value of your estate after all other gifts have been made and debts cleared.
 The percentage remains unchanged if the value of your estate rises or falls over time.
 Many people choose to leave charitable legacies as a residuary gift for this reason.

 Please remember that the full name of the charity – MND Scotland – must appear if you wish your gift to be used to help people living with MND in Scotland.
 The Motor Neurone Disease Association is a separate charity covering England, Wales and Northern Ireland only.
-It is particularly important if you live outside Scotland to see that your solicitor includes MND Scotland’s full name in your will.
+It is particularly important if you live outside Scotland to ensure that your solicitor includes MND Scotland’s full name and charity number (SC 002662) in your will.
 It is also useful to add our address.